 ● As we mentioned, an audio interface is not suitable for live music, so if this is your

-main area of interest then a mixer is, without doubt, the most viable option.
+primary area of interest, then a mixer is, without doubt, the most viable option.

-● There is the option of getting a mixer that has an audio interface built-in and whilst
+● There is the option of getting a mixer with an audio interface built-in, and while

-this may be a little pricier, it is great for minimizing the number of cables you need.
+this may be a little pricier, it is excellent for minimizing the number of cables you need.

 ● If you tend to use a piece of software that has faders and effects all in one place,